ircerr/hia/README.txt

 See HOWTO.txt for usage

 Contact:
-  Do not bother with email, do not fork, nor use wiki, nor submit a bug, nor submit a PR, or anything via github at all besides clone.
+  Do not bother with email, nor use wiki, nor submit a bug via tracker, nor fork with the intentions of submitting a PR, or anything else via github at all besides clone.
-  I don't check them often and will ignore github entirely :)
+  I don't check email often and will ignore github entirely :)

   Discussions, live results, more... via #HIA on HypeIRC irc.hypeirc.net via irc://irc.hypeirc.net/#HIA